NicoHood/SecureLoader/Readme.md

 # SecureLoader

-The idea is to create an **USB HID Bootloader** that can easily upgrade an AVR Firmware with even **increasing the security** of the device and its Firmware.
+The idea is to create an **USB HID Bootloader** that can easily upgrade an AVR Firmware and even **increase the security** of the device and its Firmware.
 The Bootloader **protects against potential backdoors and malicious Firmware upgrades**.
 This paper describes use cases, features, potential attacks and solutions to prevent them.